Car finance for students

 If you’re like most students, it’s doubtful that you’ve built up your credit history very much.

-Unfortunately, many lenders see ‘no credit score’ as equivalent to ‘bad credit score’, meaning student car loans can be somewhat difficult to come by.
+Unfortunately, many lenders see ‘no credit score’ as equivalent to ‘bad credit score’, meaning getting car loans for students can be challenging.

-Also, university can be a challenging time financially, and for many students, they end up falling into debt.
-Unpaid phone bills and overdrafts can be a fast-track to poor credit history.
+Also, university can be a challenging time financially, and many students end up falling into debt.
+Unpaid phone bills and overdrafts can quickly lead to poor credit history.

-If this is the case, we’re here to help you find the best bad credit car finance deal.
+We’re here to help you find the best bad credit car finance deal if this is the case.

-There are lenders out there who will offer car finance for students with bad credit, although you may end up paying more interest than those with good credit ratings.
+Lenders out there will offer car finance for students with bad credit, although you may pay more interest than those with good credit ratings.

 Still, don’t lose hope: car finance for students with bad or no credit is possible!